Budgeting for living costs is an important part of planning for university life.

 Further information and advice is available from the Scottish Childcare government website.

-The University has two nurseries and you can find out more about costs and services on their websites.
+The University has a nursery called Arcadia Nursery.
+You can find out more about costs and services on its website.

 This is an estimated basic monthly expenditure covering living costs and accommodation for couples/families.